adamtilson/ense271/lab-4/lab-doc.md

 Test it out.
 The arrows are easy test, the bubbles slightly less so, as you would need to test all four exists from each page!
 I test first page to the remaining four and back, second page to the remaining three and back, third page to the remaining two and back, etc.

-## Lightboxes for the location page.
+## Lightboxes for the location page

 The last thing we are going to do is add some Lightboxes to the location page.
-This will allow the user to click on the text at various points in the page, and have a pop-up appear with more information.
+Lightboxes dim the screen and slow some content highlighted in a popup.
+We will allow the user to click on the text at various points in the page, and have a pop-up appear with more information.

-Move the location page near the four lightboxes...
+Move the location page near the four lightboxes, and wire the links together with the following settings...

 ![light boxes](res/22-lightboxes.png)

 Test it out.
 You may click anywhere on the lightbox to close it, but a close icon was included in the image in case that isn't obvious.
-Additionally, the dimming effect is caused by a slightly transparent placed under the info box in the lightbox.
+The dimming effect is caused by a slightly transparent dark filled rectangle placed under the info box in the lightbox.

 And that's it.
 The full website is accessible, with several interesting effects.
 Test it out to see if anything is broken.
 Are all the hamburger icons leading to the menu page?
 You can verify by clicking on the menu and tracing all of the dashed lines.